Meet Our Team

 Makoto Suwa is the Hydromet and DRM Specialist leading and supporting a wide range of GFDRR/WB activities and projects aiming to strengthen weather, climate and hydrological services globally.
 Prior to joining GFDRR, Makoto worked for the World Meteorological Organization, where he mainly developed and managed weather and climate services projects, supported capacity development activities, and liaised with stakeholders.
 He also taught at Kigali Institute of Science and Technology and Lycée de Kigali in Rwanda.
 Makoto holds a Ph.D. and a M.A. in Geosciences (Climate Science) from Princeton University, a Master of Environmental Management degree from Duke University in addition to an undergraduate degree from the University of Tokyo.

-Luis Tineo, a Venezuelan national, joined the World Bank in 1998.
+Luis Tineo is Lead Operations Officer at GFDRR.
+A Venezuelan national, he first joined the World Bank in 1998.
 He has since held various positions in the Private Sector Development Department, the Latin American and Caribbean Operations Services Department, and the Global Partnership on Output-Based Aid (GPOBA).
 He brings extensive operations experience in infrastructure sectors, working in different regions on portfolio management and evaluation, as well as on fiduciary and financing structuring of lending and non-lending instruments, including trust funds.
 A graduate in law, Mr. Tineo holds post-graduate degrees in project finance and commercial transactions.
 Prior to joining the GFDRR and the World Bank, he was General Counsel of Venezuela's Ministry of Planning and Finance.

 Akiko Toya, a Junior Professional Officer funded by the Japanese Government, works on technical assistance grant portfolio (the DRM Country Program).
 She connects global and Japanese DRM experience with the Bank’s operational teams, focusing on Resilient Infrastructure and Transport projects.
 Previously, she worked with the South Asia and Latin America and the Caribbean teams on disaster risk assessment and risk reduction strategies for the transport sector.
 Prior to joining the Bank, she worked in enterprise risk management and political risk advisory at private insurance and consulting firms.
 A Japanese national, Akiko holds a master’s degree in public affairs and risk management from Cornell University, and a bachelor’s degree in environmental economics and sustainable development, including a semester at Universidad San Francisco de Quito in Ecuador.